 Bereaved military families suffer a lack of specialist legal expertise when dealing with the aftermath of a service death.

-Serious bullying, harassment, discrimination and poor welfare provision (particularly for people who have suffered sexual violence) continue to present challenges for the Armed Forces.
+Serious bullying, harassment, discrimination and poor welfare provision (particularly for people who have suffered sexual violence) continue to present serious challenges for the Armed Forces.
 For an overview of the extent of the problem, see our leaflet ‘At a Glance’, under Guides, above.

 Until the Centre for Military Justice was established, there was no expert organisation to meet the needs of these people.
 We are independent of government, the Armed Forces and any political party.
 We exist to help people affected by any or all of the above situations.